 Oftentimes, B2B SaaS inbound marketing professionals overlook social media platforms because it’s a widely used marketing tools for B2C businesses.
 Still, inbound and outbound B2B marketing experts would argue that establishing a strong social media presence gives B2B businesses a direct communication channel to their customers in order to better understand personas and pain points.

 Through a distinguished brand voice and a focus on your audience, take note that every interaction with your customers via social media is a valuable data point.
 By making social media about your audience rather than your business, you’ll increase organic reach and in turn, drive more users to your webpage.

 Depending on your marketing goals, important social media KPIs to track include:

 - Organic reach

 While LinkedIn is an important social platform for many B2B businesses, don’t limit yourself.
 A variety of B2B businesses have successfully utilized other social platforms, like Facebook and Instagram, to engage their audience and establish a loyal customer base.

 For example, Salesforce utilizes Twitter to establish touchpoints for their customers, consistently replying to comments, updating followers on their work, staying up-to-date with current events, and highlighting their employees.

-Additionally, if you have a strong content creation machine in place, it’s easy to take valuable content and atomize that into smaller, bite-sized content perfect for social media.
+Additionally, if you have a strong content creation machine in place, it’s easy to take valuable content and atomize that into smaller, bite-sized content that's perfect for social media.
 Through a well-rounded social media marketing strategy, you can build and strengthen your relationships with your customers in a human, meaningful way.

 The most effective marketing strategies are data-driven and continuously optimized.
 At Kalungi, we incorporate dashboards across every facet of our inbound (and outbound) marketing efforts to gain transparency into what’s working and improve what’s not.